rezozero/rzdeployer/README.md

 ## Password

-RZ Deployer uses `/dev/urandom` and `mkpasswd` to generate and encrypt passwords.
+RZ Deployer uses `openssl` to generate and encrypt passwords.
 Be sure they are correcty setup on your unix server.